alexandre-ricciardi/cyber-resilience-system/README.md

 The system is also able to evaluate impact of an attack on IS, with a network map.

+The system is composed of :

-Composed of network traffic probes on each node of the information system to measure inbound and oubound traffic.
+* Network traffic probes on each node of the information system to measure inbound and oubound traffic.

-A timeline database to store the traffic of each node.
+* A timeline database to store the traffic of each node.

-Then a graph processing to compare network traffic schemes among different periods.
+* Then a graph processing to compare network traffic schemes among different periods.

-AI can also process those graphs to detect delta and uncommon traffic during periods.
+* AI can also process those graphs to detect delta and uncommon traffic during periods.